AdobeDocs/campaign-web.de-DE/help/v8/advanced-settings/delivery-settings.md

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->

-Weitere Informationen über die Verwaltung von Wiederholungen finden Sie in der [Dokumentation zu Campaign v8](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=de){target="_blank"}.
+Erfahren Sie mehr über die Verwaltung von Wiederholungen in [Dokumentation zu Campaign v8 (Konsole)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=de){target="_blank"}.

 ## Validierung {#approval}